murffious/react-skills-site/README.md

 # react-skills-site
-Prospective Employers Can See My React Skills
+Prospective Employers Can See My React Skills - basically a minified focused version of something like the react dev roadmap

 React EcoSystem

-Eact v 16 hook s
+React v 16 hooks

 Redux
 Redux Thunk